-According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide calls each year.
+According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s commonly associated with wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s commonly connected to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Why is CO2 awareness so important?

 Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
 CO2 is tops when ranking leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and continuous fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Oklahoma City homeowner.
+This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
 Severe poisoning takes place from inhaling large concentrations of CO2, but poisoning may also happen gradually over many months or years.
 Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 So what can you do?